cbillowes/curious-programmer-copernicium/articles/2019/2019-01-27-symlink-for-hidden-files.md

 ---
-title: "Create a symlink for hidden files"
+title: 'Create a symlink for hidden files'
 date: 2019-01-27 11:00:00 +0200
 tags:
   - Technical